sohrabsarabian/MiniLM-A-Compact-Language-Model-Playground/README.md

 [![PyTorch](https://img.shields.io/badge/PyTorch-1.9%2B-ee4c2c)](https://pytorch.org/)
 [![License](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

 Welcome to MiniLM, your gateway to the fascinating world of compact language models!
 This project offers a streamlined implementation of a small-scale Language Model (LM) with only 19 million parameters.
-It's designed to be an educational tool, allowing you to explore the inner workings of transformer-based language models without the need for extensive computational resources.
+It's designed to allowing you to explore the inner workings of transformer-based language models without the need for extensive computational resources.

 ## 🌟 Features